kenhkan/morrison/README.md

 delimiters other than commas and newlines as well, though the delimiters need not be the same as those used by the sending component.

-In other words, the developer of each individual component chooses its own set of delimiters, knowing that they do not conflict with the content of the IPs.
-Vyzzi only takes care of matching the delimiter sets, but not what those sets are.
+In other words, the developer of each individual component is responsible of its own set of delimiters, knowing that they do not conflict with the content of the IPs.
+Vyzzi only takes care of matching the delimiter sets.

-#### Where is open packet?
+##### Where is open packet?

 There is a `close-packet` but not a `open-packet`.
 Vyzzi assumes that all data in a connection to be well-formed.
-And so once a packet has closed, a bracket has closed, or the connection has just been opened, it assumes that the upcoming data is part of a packet.
+Once a packet has closed, a bracket has closed, or the connection has just been opened, it assumes that the upcoming data is part of a packet.

-#### Port names

-Input and output ports have distinct namespaces.
-Port names may contain alphanumeric characters and dashes.
-Vyzzi compiles port names into integer values (Unix file descriptors) for execution.

 ### Elementary component specification